thdurand4/PodiumASM/docs/source/INSTALL.rst

 We tried to make cluster installation as easy as possible, but it is somehow necessary to adapt a few files according to your cluster environment.

-.. click:: culebrONT.main:install_cluster
+.. click:: PodiumASM.main:install_cluster
-   :prog: culebrONT install_cluster
+   :prog: PodiumASM install_cluster
    :show-nested:

 1. Adapt `profile` and `cluster_config.yaml`